 Who is Massimo Bottura?

-A true son of Emilia Romagna, the culinary capital of Italy, Massimo Bottura was born in Modena in September 1962 and is one of a growing band of innovative chefs that are pushing the boundaries of food and dining as we have come to know them.
+A true son of Emilia-Romagna, the culinary capital of Italy, Massimo Bottura was born in Modena in September 1962 and is one of a growing band of innovative chefs pushing the boundaries of food and dining as we have come to know them.
 Massimo’s first experience of food and ingredients came from the many hours he claims he spent under his grandmother’s kitchen table, where he went to seek refuge from his older brothers.
-Here, at her knee, his great love affair with all things culinary began, and he took the first steps of his journey to the culinary excellence that would one day see his restaurant receiving no less than 3 Michelin stars.
+Here, at her knee, his great love affair with all things culinary began, and he took the first steps on a journey that would one day see his restaurant awarded three Michelin stars.

-Massimo did not initially set out to become a chef; he was studying law in 1986, when he heard that a roadside trattoria on the outskirts of Modena was for sale.
-He decided to take a break from his studies, bought and renovated the building and a week later he opened his first restaurant, the Trattoria del Campazzo; the rest, as they say, is history and the law faculty’s loss was the Culinary world’s gain.
+Massimo did not initially set out to become a chef.
+In 1986 he was studying law when he heard that a roadside trattoria on the outskirts of Modena was for sale.
+He decided to take a break from his studies, bought and renovated the building, and a week later opened his first restaurant, the Trattoria del Campazzo.
+The rest, as they say, is history—and the law faculty’s loss was the culinary world’s gain.

-It was not an overnight success story for Massimo Bottura, but rather a journey of discovery as he first apprenticed with Chef Georges Cogny, where the foundations of his culinary knowledge were laid down with a good grounding in the principles of regional Italian cooking combined with classic French cuisine.
-He later worked with renowned chefs Alain Ducasse (Hotel de Paris in Monte Carlo) and Ferran Adria of El Bulli fame in Spain.
+His rise was not an overnight success.
+Bottura apprenticed under Chef Georges Cogny, where he developed a strong foundation in regional Italian cooking combined with classic French techniques.
+He later worked with renowned chefs Alain Ducasse at the Hôtel de Paris in Monte Carlo and Ferran Adrià of El Bulli fame in Spain.
+These experiences would later influence his deeply personal and intellectual approach to cuisine.

 Massimo at a recent food event in Modena